• Home

 Fiddelke told investors that Target’s $6 billion plan to rejuvenate the business in 2026 would bring the most change the company has seen in a decade.

-Executives walked analysts and journalists through mock-ups of the improvements in the works: Target will expand its food area and its Good & Gather food brand, now a $4 billion store label.
+Executives walked analysts and journalists through mock-ups of improvements in the works: Target will expand its food area and its Good & Gather food brand, now a $4 billion store label.
 It will start selling fresh flowers.
 On the apparel side, Target plans to take a page from fast-fashion retailers’ books and use technology to monitor social media chatter and jump on trends more quickly.
 It will remodel its home goods section and add merchandise in trendy areas, while paring down selections to be more focused.
 And Target will ramp up staffing at stores to ensure better customer service.

-About 10 years ago, Target was dealing with similar problems: too many empty shelves because of supply chain problems, merchandise that wasn’t catching on, and a siloed culture in which executives weren’t candid about problems, causing them to fester.
+About 10 years ago, Target was dealing with similar problems: too many empty shelves because of supply-chain problems, merchandise that wasn’t catching on, and a siloed culture in which executives weren’t candid about problems, causing them to fester.

-Target’s former CEO and current executive chairman Brian Cornell got the company out of that slump with big moves such as closing its flailing Canadian division, overhauling Target’s store brands, and pumping billions into stores to modernize them, among other efforts.
+Target’s former CEO and current executive chairman, Brian Cornell, got the company out of that slump with big moves such as closing its flailing Canadian division, overhauling Target’s store brands, and pumping billions into stores to modernize them, among other efforts.

 Then the pandemic brought new problems, even though at first it brought enormous growth—revenue rose nearly 20% in 2020.
 But keeping up with that demand overwhelmed the company.
 Target lost sight of what set it apart from the likes of Walmart, Ulta Beauty, and Amazon.
 It didn’t help that Target later backed away from years of pledged support for diversity and inclusion efforts that aimed for higher representation of minority groups in the company and among suppliers, and then clumsily flip-flopped on its showcasing of merchandise tied to events like LGBTQ Pride month under pressure from right-wing activists, angering consumers across the political spectrum.